 Make copies of your account balance, monthly payment and schedule

-Kantrowitz stresses the importance of keeping records from before and after the transition.
+Kantrowitz stresses the importance of keeping records of your loan details.
 He recommends making printouts of your loan balances, as well as your monthly payment amounts, before and after the transition.

-By keeping track of how much you owe and what your payments are, you can avoid any mixups from turning into costly interest payments.
+By keeping track of how much you owe and what your payments are, you can avoid any mix-ups turning into costly interest payments.

 “You need to pay attention,” Kantrowitz says.
 “You need to stay on top of things because if they somehow lose your paperwork during the transition, it will manifest itself in the future.”